NyashaEysenck/theological-engine/backend/README.md

-# Micaiah's Stand API Backend
+# It Is Written API Backend

-A comprehensive FastAPI backend for the Micaiah's Stand biblical education platform.
+A comprehensive FastAPI backend for the It Is Written biblical education platform.

 ## Features